 Summer Fellow Krista Snyder is weighing these and other ethical implications of the use of cognitive-enhancing drugs, such as Adderall, which is used liberally on college campuses and in the workplace.

 The pre-med neuroscience and philosophy major who is also a competitive athlete, has the opportunity this summer to explore an area where her interests merge.
-Snyder, of West Sunbury, Pa., is a member of the cross country and track teams at Ursinus, where she holds records in the heptathlon and long jump; tutors; works at the Berman Museum; and is involved in student government and Greek Life.
+Snyder, of West Sunbury, Pa., is a member of the cross country and track teams at Ursinus where she holds records in the heptathlon and long jump, tutors, works at the Berman Museum, and is also in student government and Greek Life.
 Her eight-week research topic was introduced in neuroscience classes, and further evolved in philosophy classes.

 Comments Sorensen, “We’re beginning to have the means for enhancing some forms of cognition and emotion.
 People have wanted to make themselves and their kids better for a long time – they already use summer camps, chess lessons, and private schools for that.
 Is there anything morally wrong with making people better with pharmacological means?
 That’s the kind of question Krista and others are urgently thinking about.”